Types of Purchasing Organizations

 In the construction industry, organization types of purchasing units, which are in the position of heart of the projects, show differences due to distinctive structures of every company.
 I will try to examine the various pros and cons of purchasing organizations in which many variables are effectual.

 This type of organization is the one in which all purchase activities are conducted by a single central unit.
 This is an organization created by firms that perform buying/selling for more than one project/workplace to make purchases in better conditions (price, delivery time, transportation fee, etc.).
 There is no purchasing agent in the projects.
-This type is used more when number of purchasing item is low but the budgets are large.
+This type is used more when a number of purchasing item is low but the budgets are large.

 In my opinion, this is the type of organization that large-scale, project-based firms should use.
-I have combined the the Coordinated and Independent purchase approaches here.
+I have combined the Coordinated and Independent purchase approaches here.
 In this type of organization, there is a regional active consultant along with the independent purchase type.
-The role of the active consultant here, is to link the contracts of big-budget purchases with high discount rates according to ABC analysis by using the firm-wide control opportunity, and to constantly investigate purchase activities of the projects remotely in coordination with the central quality group.
+The role of the active consultant here is to link the contracts of big-budget purchases with high discount rates according to ABC analysis by using the firm-wide control opportunity and to constantly investigate purchase activities of the projects remotely in coordination with the central quality group.